zzossig/zzoDocs/content/en/zdoc/gettingstarted/installation.md

 - [menus.en.toml] - We can add or delete site menus.
 - [params.toml] - The params in this file are used only in the zdoc theme.

-If your blog is planning to support multiple languages, I recommend you to make a contry code folder first like [en], [ko], [fr] etc.
+If your blog is planning to support multiple languages, I recommend you to make a country code folder first like [en], [ko], [fr] etc.
 In this way, you can manage your contents more efficiently.
 And then you should specify contents folder in the `language.toml` file.

 ```:language.toml